State Guard Association of the United States: Training and certification programs

 The SGAUS Engineer Specialty Qualification Identification Program (ESQiD) was created in 2015, to provide state guard forces with a means of identifying soldiers as qualified in those engineering skills needed during state emergencies.
 The program was structured with the Federal Emergency Management Agency's National Incident Management Structure (NIMS) and included online Federal Emergency Management Agency (FEMA) NIMS and Independent Course Study (ICS) Courses offered free of charge through FEMA's Emergency Management Institute (EMI) Independent Study Program.

 Prerequisites for entry into the ESQiD Program include active membership in a sponsoring state defense force, medical clearance, completion of SDF Basic Military Training, and completion of the Military Emergency Management Specialist-Basic program.

 Engineer Common Skills Training includes Land Navigation, Field Sanitation, Job Site Safety Courses, field communications with SDF utilized communications equipment, and Hazardous materials awareness.

 Engineer Specific Skill Training includes completion of several FEMA training courses and SDF training courses based upon the SDF Engineer Unit Mission Essential Training List (METL).
 Each state develops its own specific Engineer METL and the courses required to qualify an engineer candidate for designation as an Engineer.
 The Engineer METL is a primary part of the development of the list of qualification training courses designed to produce an Engineer capable of working on typical disasters and emergencies with practical engineering knowledge in that state.
 The final part of the examination process is a field practicum involving engineering activities in high stress environments, followed by an Oral Review Board.
 Upon successful completion of all aspects the State Director of Engineer Training approves the award of the Engineer Specialty Qualification Badge, in either Gold or Silver.
 Each state sets their own standards for use of either the Gold Engineer Badge, the Silver Engineer Badge, or both badges.
 A black badge is also authorized, for wear on subdued combat uniforms by either holders of the gold or silver badge.

-Follow up training is often conducted to keep the Engineer soldier up to date on the latest problem solving solutions.
-Persons with heavy construction experience such as erecting multi-story buildings, constructing roads and bridges, and so forth, are of great value to the Engineer unit.
+Follow up training is conducted to maintain the competency of soldiers with the ESQiD.
+The SGAUS specifically mentions that persons with experience in heavy construction are especially valuable, as they can teach skills like constructing multi-story buildings, roads, and bridges.
+These are skills which the SGAUS has identified as of especial value to Engineer units.